 And if you need any more proof that this is a real issue worthy of discussion, then take it from the mouth of Evander himself in a story published by Ed Tait of the Winnipeg Free Press:

 "It's funny to me how I throw something out there as a joke and then I get all these tweets, many of them which I don't pay much attention to, which are racist.
 It's funny to me, if that person is so much more classy or responsible than you, they wouldn't say that.
 I've never made any comments towards anybody in a negative way."

 "It is what it is.
 It's not the first time and I'm sure it won't be the last."

 It's staggering to me that Twitter was able to poke fun at a DUI charge yet fun photograph featuring a black guy with money is a little too sensitive in nature.
-And that we essentially cornered Kane into a forced explanation; that he was memeing Floyd Mayweather with money he rightfully earned.
+And that we essentially cornered Kane into a forced explanation that he was memeing Floyd Mayweather with money he rightfully earned is downright sad.

 We keep chastising Kane for his need to alter his lifestyle to fit our expectations.
 Well, maybe it's those perceptions that need to change rather than Kane.

-In any event, these perceptions tells me everything I need to know about this city.
+In any event, these perceptions tells me a lot about the city I call home.

 That's racist, bro.